smroid/cedar-server/building.md

 Now, in your device's web browser, navigate to '192.168.4.1'.
 You should see Cedar's "setup" mode screen where the camera image is shown (assuming you have a camera connected!) for focusing and aligning.
-Under the hamburger menu, look for Settings, and enable Full Screen.
+Under the hamburger menu, look for Preferences, and enable Full Screen.

 See below for how to set up SkySafari to work with Cedar.